a-shine/pm-for-startups/deck2.md

 Notes:

 - On the left, diagram of JiT in a burger fast food
-  - As orders come in, burgers removed from regulator
+  - As orders come in, burgers removed from regulator (is the device that holds the burgers)
-  - Replenished on-demand (JIT) by the kitchen
   - Food is **pulled** from the burger regulator when a customer asks for it
   - That notifies the kitchen that they need to start work once more
+  - Replenished on-demand (JIT) by the kitchen
 - Not made to a forecast and pushed to a customer (who may not want a burger) as that would be wasteful
-- This same technique is used in software development, where a feature is requested by a customer/user and that triggers the programmers to start the work (responding to the customers needs not anticipating them)
+- This same technique is used in software development, where a feature is requested by a customer/user and that **triggers** the programmers to start the work (responding to the customers needs not anticipating them)
+- More recently these techniques are used in fashion where clothes are made in small batches

 --